SchlossLab/severe-CDI/paper/paper.md

 were pre-processed with the default options in mikropml to remove features with near-zero variance and scale continuous features from -1 to 1.
-During pre-processing, 9,757 to 9,760 features were removed due to having near-zero variance, resulting in datasets ranging from 179 to 182 depending on the severity definition.
+During pre-processing, 9,757 to 9,760 features were removed due to having near-zero variance, resulting in datasets having 179 to 182 features depending on the severity definition.
 No features had missing values and no features were perfectly correlated.
 We randomly split the data into an 80% training and 20% test set and repeated this 100 times, followed by training models with 5-fold cross-validation.

 ## Model evaluation